jonbhanson/flutter_native_splash/README.md

 If you [enable Android 12 support](https://developer.android.com/about/versions/12/setup-sdk), the package will add a `styles.xml` in `values-v31` and `values-night-v31` resource folders, which will provide Android 12 support while maintaining the legacy splash screen for previous versions of Android.

 NOTE: The splash screen may not appear when you launch the app from Android Studio.
 However, it should appear when you launch by clicking on the launch icon in Android.

-# Recommendations
-## Secondary splash screen:
-The native splash screen is displayed while the native app loads the Flutter framework.
-Once Flutter loads, there are probably still resources that need to be loaded before your app is ready.
-For this reason, you should consider implementing a secondary Flutter splash screen or placeholders that display while these resources load.
-The [example](https://github.com/jonbhanson/flutter_native_splash/blob/master/example/lib/main.dart) shows an implementation of a secondary splash screen.

 # FAQs
 ## I got the error "A splash screen was provided to Flutter, but this is deprecated."